mjrdnk/DSaA_leaderboards/README.md

 After downloading+unpacking / cloning:

-1. In scraper.php file in line 13 put your credentials: yourLogin, yourPassword, inside the quotes.
+1. In scraper.php file in line 13 put your judgment system credentials: yourLogin, yourPassword, inside the quotes.

 2. Go into leaderboards-algorithms directory.